dinkzilla/mdl-ext/src/selectfield/readme.md

 </div>
 ```

 &nbsp;5.
-Add one or more MDLEXT classes, separated by spaces, to the div container, select field, label, and error message using the `class` attribute.
+Add one or more MDLEXT classes, separated by spaces, to the select field container,
+select element, label element, and error message using the `class` attribute.
 ```html
 <div class="mdlext-selectfield mdlext-js-selectfield">
   <select id="some-id" class="mdlext-selectfield__select">